Category Archives: Not Tango

 Setting up my Buenos Aires office; prepare for shorter blogs!

 Not sleeping after Salon Canning finally caught up with me at 5pm yesterday!
-Steph had arrived at noon, and I was more sleep-deprived than she was!
-We had a stroll together, bought some pastries and then I had to admit defeat at go to bed at 5pm.
+I went for a stroll, bought some pastries and then had to admit defeat at go to bed at 5pm.

 Continue reading Setting up my Buenos Aires office; prepare for shorter blogs!